BlitzYp/Bomberman/README.md

 Multiplayer Bomberman course project in C with a strict authoritative client-server architecture.

 The server owns the game state, validates all actions, runs the fixed-tick simulation, and broadcasts results.
 The client sends input, receives authoritative updates, and renders the game.
-Current rendering is a simple `ncurses` debug client.
+Current rendering is a simple `ncurses` debug client, with a separate `raylib` client scaffold started in `src/client_v2/`.

 ## Current Status